 It is fully made of Pelion stone and wood and this is one of the main reasons that makes its interior particularly durable, cool even at the highest summer temperatures and hot some cold spring or autumn nights.
 For deeper comfort, all rooms have air conditioning for cooling and heating, while the fireplaces in some of the studios can make the atmosphere even more intimate.

-From the first moment of its construction, at the time of commerce, the building has been the only inn of the area, accommodating sellers and travellers arriving with their mules from all parts of Pelion.
-Later, it functioned as a grocery store and residence, but during the Greek Civil War (1946-1949), the owner at that time Vontzos Georgios was forced to abandon it permanently.
-With his wife Electra Vainopoulou, their children and a small boat moves permanently to Skiathos, one of the neighbouring Sporades islands.
-The building was then rented out to a local resident named Tsamis Panagiotis hosting the wine house and inn for the fishermen, who used its large terrace to spread their nets and dry them in the sun.
+From the first moment of its construction, during the flourishing period of trade, the building was the only inn of the place, hosting shopkeepers and hikers who arrived with their mules from all areas of Pelion.
+Later, it functioned as a grocery store and residence, but during the Greek civil war (1946-1949), the owner of that time Georgios Vontzos, was forced to abandon it permanently.
+With his wife Electra Vainopoulou, their children and a small boat he finally moves to Skiathos, one of the neighboring islands of the Sporades.
+Later, the building was rented to a local resident named Panagiotis Tsamis, hosting the winery and hostel of the village.
+It was pretty popular, mainly among the fishermen, who used its large terrace to spread their nets and dry them in the sun.

-The building becomes known among the locals and patrons of the region under the name "Ghermaniko", which was also maintained by the new owners Olkas Paschalis and Apostolia-Victoria Vainopoulou.
-The couple bought in 2001 the abandoned, at that time, house from the german owners until then, proceeding immediately with renovating it.
-Its official operation commences in 2003 as a Traditional Hotel, after having been declared Preserved House.
-The new touristic season ends in 2018 with a radical this time renovation of the building by the family's daughter and current owner Olka Katerina.
-In each room have beed given names of people who are inseparably related to the history of the hostel, while essential care has been to harmonize tradition with simplicity, purity with warmth, comfort with functionality.
+The building became known among the locals and the visitors of the area, with the name "Ghermaniko", which was maintained by the new owners Paschalis Olkas and Apostolia-Victoria Vainopoulou.
+The couple bought in 2001 the abandoned, at that time, house from the German owners until then, proceeding immediately with its renovation.
+Its official operation begins in 2003 as a traditional accommodation now, after being given the characterisation "preserved building" by the competent public services.
+A new touristic season starts again in 2018 with the realization of a radical renovation of the building this time by the daughter of the family and current owner Katerina Olka.
+Together with the architect and artist Erastos Kampouropoulos, they have already kept and continue keeping alive and evolving daily the "Ghermaniko Project", part of which constitute the renovation and maintenance of the Old House.
+With Deep love, essential care and profound respect their only concern is the harmonization of tradition with simplicity, purity with warmth and comfort with functionality.